5 fast facts about pollinators

 Pollinators – from the buzzing to the fluttering – play an important role in supporting South Australia’s ecosystems.
 Learn more about them.

-It’s Australian Pollinator Week (11 – 19 November 2023), when we celebrate the important role these creatures play in sustaining our lives.
+Australian Pollinator Week is right around the corner (9 – 17 November 2024).
+It's the perfect opportunity to celebrate the role these creatures play in sustaining our lives.
 Pollinators are an essential component of agricultural production and of healthy, biodiverse landscapes.

 Today we’re sharing 5 facts about these unsung heroes.